-With your InfoSoup library card you have access thousands of eBooks and audiobooks.
-Learn more below, or ask your local librarian for details.
-Also check our our Research & Homework Help page for additional online resources, all available 24/7.
+With your InfoSoup library card, you have access to thousands of eBooks and audiobooks.
+Learn more below or ask your local librarian for details.
+Also check out our our Research & Homework Help page for additional online resources, all available 24/7.

-Explore our state-wide digital library, with over 50,000 ebook and 18,000 audiobook titles.
+Explore our state-wide digital library with over 50,000 eBook and 18,000 audiobook titles.
 Login with your InfoSoup Library card and PIN.
-Works with most mobile devices including Kindle.
-For other mobile devices we recommend using the Libby App.
+This digital library works with most mobile devices, including Kindle.
+We recommend using the Libby App for other mobile devices.

 View the OverDrive Help page to learn more.

-TumbleBook Library are animated, talking picture books that have been created from existing picture books from well-known publishers and authors and converted to the TumbleBook format.
-From outside a library all you need is your library card number to use TumbleBooks.
+TumbleBook Library contains animated, talking picture books that have been created from existing picture books from well-known publishers and authors and converted to the TumbleBook format.
+From outside a library, all you need is your library card number to use TumbleBooks.

-A wide selection of Audiobook, Movies, Music, and eBooks to download or stream.
+Hoopla Digital has a wide selection of audiobooks, movies, music, and eBooks to download or stream.

 Available for patrons of the following InfoSoup Libraries: